yashendra2797/transparent-armor-texture/README.md

 * Lightweight (Literally modifies only the armors, and nothing else.
 And the files are literally only Transparent Empty .png files)
 * Simple Inatallation (Just follow the #Installation Instructions)
+* No Need to Mod Anything, doesn't affect anything in a server.
 * Makes you look cool so you can show off your skins in game.
+* Comes in two flavors.
+One that shows off turtle helmets, the other where every armor is invisible.

 # Installation: